POD RAS: What is it?

 And gravity is free.
 The POD RAS aquafarming design uses this principal to a huge advantage. (the less pumping the greater the profit)

-The answer is not complicated and expensive machinery and super high tech digestion units.
-Yes they all work to various degrees however, cost and maintenance often out weight any commercial advantage.
+The answer is not complicated and expensive machinery and super high tech digestion units are simply not required.
+Yes these mechanical devices all work to various degrees however, cost and maintenance often out weight any commercial advantage.
+Why interfere with nature?

 Ergo, the enormous amount of failed and derelict RAS farms in Australia.
 The original POD RAS farm is still in operation thirty years later.
 This, is exactly where RAS has to go.
-Sustainable, organic, profitable farming.
+Sustainable, organic, and most of all, profitable aquafarming.

-Incidentally, I have managed the most complicated RAS, and the largest RAS, in Australia so I know how complicated they are to run.
+Incidentally, I have managed the most complicated RAS, and the largest RAS, in Australia so I know, exactly, how complicated they are to run.
 150 separated RAS enclosures each producing several tonne per year.
 An absolute nightmare to manage commercially!

 The simple way is the profitable way to RAS aquafarming.
 In many ways you really don't need the rubbish high tech approach unless you don't care about a profit margin.

-The POD RAS design is modular and can be scaled to meet proposed outcomes.
+The POD RAS design is modular and can be scaled to meet any proposed outcomes.
 It can operate up to 60-70kg per cubic meter as a final density.
+But why go there?
+It is far less efficient.

-It is this density that gives the greater growth rate and also the most efficient FCR.
-I can design you a farm for the future and walk you through construction and culture.
+It is simply, density control that gives the greater growth rate and also the most efficient FCR.
+Aquafarmer Australia can design you a farm for the future and walk you through construction and culture.

 A POD RAS farm uses waste aquatic plants or hydroponics “built in”, for a large percentage of nutrient digestion.
 This then becomes valuable compost.